0nix/ggj21/twine/evidence_questioning.md

 (super leader is less)

 As they exit, Sergeant Bayer whispers in your ear.
 "Agent, allow me to remind you of your loyalty.
 It's not to your superior, it is not to me, it is to the Ministry and the State.
 And, as far as I can tell, you have your priorities misplaced.
-I suggest you reconsider if you want to have a long career.
+I suggest you reconsider yours if you want to have a long career.
 Don't forget that."

 (leader is less)

 Sergeant Bayer leaves the interrogation room, with Lieutenant Bryce behind him.
 As soon as the sergeant exits the room, Lieutenant Bryce closes the door and faces you, looking at you like a frog he is about to dissect.
 "If I didn't know any better," he growls.
 "I'd say you are deliberately attempting to go over your superior officer.
 We have a way we do things in this Ministry, Agent Brownie.
 If a random Otto off the street is a threat to national security, he is.
 If a shoplifter is simply a boy in an errand, the shopkeep is happy to have served his state.
 We do as we are told.
 I do, and so must you if you want to have a long career.
 Don't forget that."

+(all same)

 And with that, they leave.
 You are now completely alone.